domRiddle/ASF/Escrow.md

 **Q:** How to turn ASF 2FA off?

-**A:** If ASF 2FA is currently active, you can disable it completely through ```!2faoff``` and ```!2faoff <BOT>``` commands, again, send to the bot through chat.
+**A:** If ASF 2FA is currently active, you can disable it completely through ```!2faoff``` and ```!2faoff <BOT>``` commands, again, sent to the bot through chat.
 This command will unlink ASF as mobile authenticator, which will result also in switching your account security from 2FA to either SteamGuard or None, depending what you had before.
 Keep in mind that this option will NOT remove your linked phone number, you can remove it manually **[here](https://store.steampowered.com/phone/manage)**.

 ***